-Imagine that there are sensors and other real-time drone monitoring systems available when the wildfire erupts, allowing them to generate a predictive analysis of future events related to the disaster.
+Imagine that there are sensors and other real-time drone monitoring systems available when the wildfire erupts.
+It will allow generating a predictive analysis of future events related to the disaster.

-By using the current technology, we can identify the wind directions, which will help us determine the direction of fire penetration, and further using drones we can create predictive pathways to identify the most probable touchpoint of the city.
-And if we have a high probable point where the fire can hit first at the city border, we can effectively plan the disaster control.
+We can identify the direction of fire penetration using the current technology by determining the wind’s direction and other factors.
+Further using drones we can create predictive pathways to identify the most probable touchpoint of the city.
+In addition, if we know where the fire will strike first, we can plan disaster control effectively.
 We can plan for much-informed evacuation plans, we can plan for coordinated traffic diversions.
-Drones can be trained with artificial intelligence and machine learning to make smart decisions.
-They can identify critical areas so that high priorities can be identified and are notified in a timely manner.
+Drones can learn to make smart decisions by using artificial intelligence and machine learning.
+They can identify critical areas for identifying and notifying high priorities on time.

 Drones can help us fight these climate effects.
 Today we can throw dragon eggs using drones.
 These are those anti-fire balls that blast into the fire and can work as a fire extinguisher.
-Now think, today it isn’t possible to go deep into wildfires and extinguish them if we don’t use drones — because otherwise, it could be a greater risk for human life.
+Now think, unless we use drones today, we can’t go deep into wildfires and extinguish them.
+Because other options could pose a greater risk for human life if we don’t use Drones.
 So drones can simply fly above these wildfires and can throw these balls.
 Isn’t it a life-changing, thing?

 Closing note – Drones and Climate Change

 Drones are at the forefront of a technological revolution.
-These flying robots are providing scientists with an easy and inexpensive way to gather vital climate data, giving renewable energy companies a powerful productivity tool, and helping researchers prepare for the complex implications of climate change.
+These flying robots are providing scientists with an easy and inexpensive way to gather vital climate data.
+It gives renewable energy companies a powerful productivity tool and helps researchers prepare for the complex implications of climate change.